-Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems OHSS 0 0
+Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems OHSS 30,000 0

 Implementing partners will receive Treatment funds to provide additional support to the supply chain system below provincial level, in collaboration with SCMS and SIAPS.
 Partners will provide general support to strengthening quality of pharmaceutical management services, including ARV dispensing services through improved monitoring of the MMIA system, monitoring pharmacies and adherence to standard operating procedures, and participating in joint supervision visits with the DPS/DDS.
 Partners will have additional funds to also support minor rehabilitation to facility and district pharmacies, including paint, ventilation or air conditioning systems, racking and other material/infrastructure requirements for improved storage conditions for medicines.
 Partners will support the expansion of the logistics management information system (SIMAM) to additional districts in line with the SIMAM implementation strategy.
 This support will also include technical assistance in use of data for decision-making.
-A major bottleneck in the provinces is lack of funds for fuel and lack of available transportation for medicine distribution.
+Amajor bottleneck in the provinces is lack of funds for fuel and lack of available transportation for medicine distribution.
 Due to significant distribution and transportation challenges, USG is looking for short and medium term solutions in a few focus provinces.
 Partners in the focus provinces, Zambezia, Sofala, and Gaza, as well as Niassa, Cabo Delgado will carry out multiple strategies to improve distribution from provinces down to the health facilities, including a identifying a fixed sum in the provincial and district agreements for medicine distribution and operations; procurement of vehicles if necessary; outsourcing distribution through the DPS or in collaboration with World Food Program to a 3PL provider (third party logistics); or partnering with Village Reach in line with the Last Mile initiative incorporating rapid HIV test kits and ARVs.
 Partners will receive funds for all provinces to support distribution.

-level, funding for provincial advisor positions in lab and logistics, support to subagreement assistance needed in provincial planning managing and budgeting in Niassa.
+There is additional funding to support HR issues with scholarships for pre-service training at provincial level, funding for provincial advisor positions in lab and logistics, support to subagreement assistance needed in provincial planning managing and budgeting in Niassa.
 There will be close collaboration with training and mentoring partners in the key areas of HIV/AIDs. (see ITECH, JHPIEGO, Health Systems 20/20 and TBD Leadership and Governance).